Trustology raises $8 million to safeguard digital assets

 Other team members include former executives from ADIA, Bank of America Merrill Lynch, Barclays, BNY Mellon, Curve, Deutsche Bank, Goldman Sachs, RBS, Starling Bank, and UBS.

-Trustology will use the money to develop new capabilities like smart accounts with programmable controls, support additional asset classes and expand its operations internationally.
-Trustology is currently bringing selected clients for beta tests.
+Trustology will use the money to develop new capabilities, like smart accounts with programmable controls; support additional asset classes; and expand its operations internationally.
+The company is currently bringing on selected clients for beta tests.